kylead10/movie-land-clone/README.md

 Movie-land a ReactJs project.
-A project utilizing IDBM API to
+A project utilizing IDBM API to fetch